 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On January 17 we read a series of warnings that Our Lord gave to His disciples and the Jewish leaders who were questioning Him.
-The verses are Luke 20: 1-8.
+In Luke 20: 1-8 we read a series of warnings that Our Lord gave to His disciples and the Jewish leaders who were questioning Him.

-On the 10th of January, the reading was another warning, a very direct one about Jesus' own destiny.
+Another warning, a very direct one about Jesus' own destiny, comes in Luke 18: 32-4.
 He tells His followers that the Son of Man will be "mocked and shamefully treated and spit upon; they will scourge Him and kill Him and on the third day He will rise."
 The disciples do not comprehend what He is telling them.
-We read that they "understood none of these things" and "did not grasp what was said" (Luke 18:32-4).
+We read that they "understood none of these things" and "did not grasp what was said."

-In the readings for the 17th, the warnings are again about what will happen to Jesus, but they are also about those who refuse to honor Him.
+In the Parable of the Vineyard (Luke 20: 9-17) the warnings are again about what will happen to Jesus, but they are also about those who refuse to honor Him.
 He tells a parable about the owner of a vineyard who has been far away for a long time.
 But they beat the servant he sends to get some of the vineyard's fruits.
 They do the same to a second and then a third servant.

 The parable continues: the tenants kill the son.
 And the following verses give the terrifying warning that God will "destroy those tenants, and give the vineyard to others."
 In other words, the apostles and their followers will be the Church's leaders, replacing the unfaithful Jewish leaders.

-Verse 17, "The very stone which the builders rejected has become the head of the corner," refers to Jesus Himself.
+Verse 17 refers to Jesus Himself: "The very stone which the builders rejected has become the head of the corner."
 He, the One rejected by His people, is the chief cornerstone of the Church.
 The next verse warns that "everyone who falls on that stone will be broken to pieces; but when it falls on anyone it will crush him."

 So we have a choice to make, and Christ warns us that it will not be easy.
-We can reject Christ's life-changing message, but if we do it becomes a stumbling block for us.
+We can reject Christ's life-changing message, but if we do it will become a stumbling block for us.
 We can rebel against God's authority, and risk the crushing stone of His judgment.

 But we can also choose to become "living stones" in the structure of the Church, with Him as our cornerstone.
 This is His hope for us, and it is our best hope, too.